accessing your super

 first home super saver scheme

-The First Home Super Saver (FHSS) scheme lets you save a first home deposit by making eligible voluntary before or after-tax contributions to your super.
+The First Home Super Saver (FHSS) scheme lets you save a first home deposit by making voluntary before or after-tax contributions to your super.

 You can’t use contributions made to your super by anyone else — employers, government co-contributions, or a spouse — instead, you use the FHSS scheme to save your own contributions.